did-method-plc/did-method-plc/go-didplc/cmd/webplc/spec/v0.1/did-plc.md

 ## Possible Future Changes

 The set of allowed ("blessed") public key cryptographic algorithms (aka, curves) may expanded over time, slowly.
-Likewise, support for additional "blessed" CID types and parameters may be expanded over time, slowly.
+Likewise, support for additional blessed CID types and parameters may be expanded over time, slowly.

 The recovery time window may become configurable, within constraints, as part of the DID metadata itself.

 Support for "DID Controller Delegation" could be useful (eg, in the context of atproto PDS hosts), and may be incorporated.

-In the context of atproto, support for multiple "handles" for the same DID is being considered, with a single "primary" handle.
+In the context of atproto, support for multiple handles for the same DID is being considered, with a single primary handle.
 But no final decision has been made yet.

 We welcome proposals for small additions to make `did:plc` more generic and reusable for applications other than atproto.
 But no promises: atproto will remain the focus for the near future.

-Moving governance of the `did:plc` method, and operation of registry servers, out of the sole control of Bluesky PBLLC is something we are enthusiastic about.
+We are enthusiastic about the prospect of moving governance of the `did:plc` method, and operation of registry servers, out of the sole control of Bluesky PBC.
 Audit log snapshots, mirroring, and automated third-party auditing have all been considered as mechanisms to mitigate the centralized nature of the PLC server.

 The size of the `verificationMethods`, `alsoKnownAs`, and `service` mappings/arrays may be specifically constrained.
 And the maximum DAG-CBOR size may be constrained.